 - 1. At the top of the Domains tab, click Add Domain. - 2.
 Enter the new Domain Name.
 The domain name specified will appear as a menu option on the Inventory screen elsewhere in the Delphix Masking Engine.
 Domain names must be unique. - 3.
 Select a default Masking Algorithm for the new domain, and click Next. - 4.
 Select a default Tokenization Algorithm for the new domain, if desired, and click Next. - 5.
 Click Save.

-6. To delete any domain, click the Actions button to the far right of the domain name and select the option Delete.
+To delete any domain, click the Delete icon to the far right of the domain name.